-WASHINGTON COUNTY, Va. - A clogged manhole caused a sewage spill into Little Creek in Bristol, Virginia.
+WASHINGTON COUNTY, Va. - There are new facts on a clogged manhole that caused a sewage spill into Little Creek in Bristol, Virginia.

 We've learned six ducklings that were taken to a wildlife rehabilitation center after being rescued from the spill did not survive.
 When the ducks were trying to clean themselves, they may have ingested an oily substance found on their backs.

-The ducks were rescued from Little Creek in Bristol, Virginia after some sort of spill killed fish and other aquatic life in the creek.
-"After probably five baths on each duck, we got the majority of whatever it was off of them," wildlife center director Dianne Andis said.
+The ducks were rescued from Little Creek in Bristol, Virginia after some sort of spill killed fish and aquatic life in the creek.
+"After probably five baths on each duck, we got the majority of whatever it was off of them," Andis said.

 "They appeared to have some sort of an oily-feeling substance on the back of the small ducks.
 The adult ducks didn't seem to be impacted," Alex Sneed with the Department of Enivironmental Quality said.